Local moving companies in Houston

 - Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
 You can set an official move date on the form and this way all of your mail will get properly forwarded to Utah.
 Get started here.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
+- Moving insurance: Insurance requirements vary from state to state.
 In Utah, movers commonly offer Released Value Protection at no extra cost, providing coverage at 60 cents per pound.
 To increase protection, consider discussing Full Value Protection options with the moving company.

 Things to do in Utah